-The main differences between traditional Chinese medicine and botanical medicine are as follows:
+The differences between traditional Chinese medicine and botanical medicine:

 (1) Traditional Chinese medicine has systematic and complete theories, with vast literature, such as 《Huangdi Neijing》, 《Shen Nong's Materia Medica》, 《Treatise on Febrile Diseases》 and other classical medical books.
 The prescriptions and medicines are regular and follow, such as four Qi, five flavors and five elements Laws; Western botanicals are used only based on scattered experience.